LIPS-scheme/lips/REFERENCE.md

 ```
 (zero? x)

-Function check if number is equal to 0
+Checks if the number is equal to 0
 ```